-Missouri specifically allows you to remain silent on certain matters related to "psychological impacts" on the property, including whether prior occupants of the home had HIV/AIDS or whether the home was the site of a murder, felony, or suicide.
+Missouri specifically allows home sellers to remain silent on certain matters related to "psychological impacts" on the property.
+This includes whether prior occupants of the home had HIV/AIDS or another disease that's unlikely to be transmitted via later occupancy, or whether the home was the site of a murder, felony, or suicide.
 (See Missouri Rev. Stat. § 442.600.)

-This equation changes if you use a licensed real estate agent to help sell your home, however.
-Agents are held to certain standards for honesty under Missouri Rev. Stat. § 339.730.1, which requires that your agent “disclose to any [potential buyer] all adverse material facts actually known or that should have been known by the [agent].”
+If you use a licensed real estate agent to help sell your home, be aware that agents are held to certain standards for honesty under Missouri Rev. Stat. § 339.730.1.
+This states that an agent must disclose to any potential buyer "all adverse material facts actually known or that should have been known by" the agent.

-In other words, licensed real estate agents cannot lie for you without risking their license.
-For example, if you tell your agent that you want to sell your home quickly because termites are about to eat the last structural beam, this would be the sort of “adverse material fact” about which the agent would be legally obligated to inform the buyer.
+In other words, real estate agents cannot lie for you without risking their license.
+If, for example, you tell your agent that you want to sell your home quickly because termites are about to eat the last structural beam, this would be the sort of “adverse material fact” about which the agent would be legally obligated to inform prospective buyers.

-Still, an agent “owes no duty to conduct an independent inspection or discover any adverse material facts for the benefit of the [buyer] and owes no duty to independently verify the accuracy or completeness of any statement made by the [seller] or any independent inspector.”
-Thus, your agent does not need to verify his or her knowledge of your property, or perform any sort of inspection.
+Still, an agent “owes no duty to conduct an independent inspection or discover any adverse material facts" for the buyers' benefit.
+Nor does the agent owe any duty to independently verify the accuracy or completeness of the seller's statements, or those made by any independent inspector.
+Thus, your agent does not need to double check what you or a professional home inspector have said.
 The agent simply cannot lie for you.

-Although the form is fairly short, the answers should give potential buyers a fairly comprehensive snapshot of any known defects with your property—at least enough information to know what they should pay particular attention to when commissioning inspections of their own.
-The form also gives you additional space to explain any of your responses to those questions in greater detail, and encourages you to attach pages if necessary.
+The answers should give potential buyers a fairly comprehensive snapshot of any known defects with your property—at least enough to know what they should pay particular attention to when commissioning inspections of their own.
+The form also contains additional space to explain any of your responses to those questions in greater detail, and encourages you to attach pages if necessary.

-First, it sets clear expectations regarding the quality and condition of the home, and may smooth negotiations while you’re in escrow.
-The buyer will see from the start that you are being open and honest about the condition of the house, and will have less reason to react with shock and dismay if and when the inspection report turns up defects.
-(Imagine, by contrast, if you were to disclose nothing, after which the buyer hires a home inspector who finds unmitigated outbreaks of mold throughout the home.
-The buyer would be horrified, and would likely try to renegotiate the sale price or demand repairs.)
+First, making disclosures sets clear expectations regarding the quality and condition of the house and property, and could smooth negotiations.
+The buyer will see from the start that you are being open and honest, and will have less reason to react with shock and dismay if and when the inspection report turns up defects.
+Imagine, by contrast, if you were to disclose nothing, after which the buyer hires a home inspector who finds major outbreaks of mold.
+The horrified buyer would likely push hard in trying to renegotiate the sale price or demanding repairs.